unman/qubes-ssh-agent/README.md

 This is an alternative approach to the existing [qubes split-ssh](https://github.com/henn/qubes-app-split-ssh).
 It is ideal for use cases where you have a number of key pairs, which are used by different qubes.

+The ssh-agent server is based on a clone of the debian-12-minimal template, and is offline.
+You may choose to additionally change security settings for file copy or clipboard access by editing the relevant policies.

 The keypairs are stored on the offline ssh-agent server, and requests are passed from clients to the server via qrexec.
 Clients may access the same ssh-agent, or access different agents.
 Access is controlled via dom0 policy files, as usual.
-The client does not know the identity of the ssh-agent server, nor are keys kept in memory in the client.
+The client need not know the identity of the ssh-agent server, nor are keys kept in memory in the client.

 All configuration of keys, and unlocking of keys, where they are password protected, is done in the ssh-agent server, using standard ssh-agent controls.